yousty/pg_eventstore/docs/events_and_streams.md

 ```

 There is a special stream, called the "all" stream.
 You can get this object by calling the`PgEventstore::Stream.all_stream` method.
 Read more about the "all" stream in the `Reading from the "all" stream` section of [Reading events](reading_events.md) chapter.

+## Important note

+Because the database is designed for Eventsourcing, some limitations should be met - a combination of `Event#type`, `Stream#context` and `Stream#stream_name` must have low cardinality(low unique values number).
+This means you should pre-defined values there.
+Otherwise it may lead to the performance degradation.
+See [How it works](how_it_works.md) chapter for the details.